 SOME PRACTICAL ADVICE

 Since the benefits of both elections can be lost if the elections are not filed in a timely manner, we recommend that partnerships and entities treated as partnerships for federal income tax purposes consider amending their partnership and LLC operating agreements to simply reallocate the economic burden of any future audit adjustments to the persons who were partners during the year of the audit, whether or not they are still partners or their partnership interests have changed in the year of the audit adjustment.
-If we can provide any further information, please contact your regular PLDO attorney or William F. Miller of our Corporate & Business Team at 401-824-5100 or email [email protected]
+If we can provide any further information, please contact your regular PLDO attorney or William F. Miller of our Corporate & Business Team at or email

 *A Partnership Representative replaces the former position of Tax Matters Partner, though the Partnership Representative has considerable more authority and need not be a partner of the partnership.